dragneel30/Unnamed-TD-game/README.md

 one newline only. you can follow the format in the txt file there.

-it means it will respawn 200 bandits in first wave, with 1 second interval per spawn. and 500 bandits in second wave, with 1 second interval per spawn
+it means it will spawn 200 bandits in first wave and 500 bandits in second wave

-each wave has 5 seconds interval
+each enemy will spawn with 1 second interval each wave will start with 5 second interval